Research Projects

 “An Exploration of Linguistically-Driven and Transfer Learning Methods for Euphemism Detection”

-Researchers: Devika Tiwari (undergraduate researcher) with co-author/mentor Dr. Natalie Parde (UIC NLP Lab)
+Researcher: Devika Tiwari (BS in Computer Science and Linguistics|BS in Neuroscience) with co-author/mentor Dr. Natalie Parde (UIC NLP Lab)

 Euphemisms are often used to drive rhetoric, but their automated recognition and interpretation are under-explored.
 This project investigate four methods for detecting euphemisms in sentences containing potentially euphemistic terms.
 It is presented at the Third Workshop on Figurative Language(FigLang 2022), as part of EMNLP 2022, Abu Dhabi, United Arab Emirates, December 8, 2022.